yaskovdev/blog/_posts/2017-11-13-the-most-underestimated-keyword-in-java.md

 ### Benefits of using final

-It makes the code more maintainable: even if you have a big method (that is bad, but it's a different topic), you can be sure that its `final` parameters definitely have the same values which were passed to the method.
+It makes the code more maintainable: for every your method you can be sure that its `final` parameters definitely have the same values which were passed to it.

 It makes the code more readable: after some time of using `final` you will notice that it is easier to spot where the method variables are declared because all such declarations start with `final`.
 The method (even if it is a big one) does not look as a wall of text anymore.
 Try it yourself and you will see the difference.